 INTERVIEWER & OUTREACH.
 Malcolm Cammeron.
 Malcolm Cammeron is a Ph.D. student in history at the University of Virginia.
 He studies race and the built environment in the 20th century American South.

 PIANO AUDIO RECORDIST.
 Max Shores.
 A thirty-year veteran of TV and documentary film production, Max’s work has been featured on Alabama Public Television, Mississippi Public Broadcasting, PBS stations nationwide, and film screenings around the world.
 His documentaries are featured in the online Encyclopedia of Alabama and selections from his work have been exhibited in the Grammy Museum in Los Angeles, California and the Musical Instrument Museum in Phoenix, Arizona.

 MARKETING & PROMOTIONS.
 Jamia Cammeron.
 As a marketing communications professional, Cammeron has years of experience in helping organizations tell their stories — and increase brand awareness — through traditional and digital media.
-Currently, she works as an marketing communications professional for a major fast-food restaurant in Atlanta, where she manages the creative strategy, development and delivery of storytelling for the brand.
+Currently, she works as a marketing communications professional for a major fast-food restaurant in Atlanta, where she manages the creative strategy, development, and delivery of storytelling for the brand.
 Jamia is a graduate of the University of Alabama, where she studied marketing and public relations.
 She also recently earned an MBA from the University of Georgia.

 CINEMATOGRAPHER.
 Jonathan Morris